 Managing Stress through the holidays

 Consciously scheduling moments to rest and rejuvenate can help you hold on to the joy this season is all about.
-Try these ideas for to stay fit and focused through the holidays.
+Try these ideas to stay fit and focused through the holidays.

 Let Go Notions of Perfection: It’s not always easy but keep a realistic idea of what can and cannot be accomplished at this time of year.
 Find joy in the people, places, and things that come your way this season, and let go of the burned pies and negative emotions that will inevitably make an appearance this time of year.